AbhiTaker/PyMATH/README.md

 # PyMATH
-package consisting of pre-wriiten modules to do math operations in python
+package consisting of pre-written modules to do math operations in python